What You’re Getting:

 4 heads Pac Choi (Bok Choy)

-2 bunches Hakurei summer turnips
+2 bunches Hakurei summer

 2 bunches Radishes